 A Trade Mark is a brand name, a slogan or a logo.
 It identifies the services or goods of one person and distinguishes it from those of another.
 This can be a word or a combination of words, a short phrase or a sentence, or a distinctive picture or symbol, and provide a distinctive identity in the marketplace.
 After a trade mark has been registered, nobody else can use this trade mark or one that is confusingly similar.
 If this happens, legal actions can be sought.
 Trade Mark is a prerequisite to Brand Building, and this journey from Trade Mark to Brand and Brand Equity is long, arduous and requires proper strategy and blending of resources.
 A trade mark not appropriately protected may give rise to legal conflicts and may also restrict a corporation from using a mark that signifies its very existence.
 Khurana & Khurana has quality expertise and knowledge in the field of trade marks.
 K&K has been advising multiple corporates on their Trade Mark development strategy and has helped them register and enforce Trade Marks worldwide, via its strong network alliances.

 In India, the usual time taken by the Trade Marks Registry from filing to registration is between 18-24 months for a straight forward application.
 The Indian Trade Mark Office examines applications as per:

 (a) filing requirements

 (b) absolute grounds for refusal or

 Any interested party may oppose a Trade Mark application during the four months period of its publication.
-In case there is an opposition to the proposed mark, the Registrar shall release a notice of such opposition to the Applicant, on who's receipt, the Applicant shall submit a counter statement of the grounds in support of his application.
+In case there is an opposition to the proposed mark, the Registrar shall release a notice of such opposition to the Applicant, upon receipt of which the Applicant shall submit a counter statement of the grounds in support of his application.
 The registrar shall then invite both the parties for a hearing prior to announcing his decision.